deprecate/metal-position/README.md

 ## Install

-1. Install [Bower](http://bower.io/), if you don't have it yet.
+1. Install [NPM](http://npmjs.com/), if you don't have it yet.
-2. Run `bower install metal-position`.
-The code will be available at `bower_components/metal-position`.
+2. Run `npm install metal-position`.
+The code will be available at `node_modules/metal-position`.

 ## Getting Started